mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/big3/index.md

 {{< /featured >}}

 The trend is quite consistent: larger packages cause a significant slowdown of the cold start.

-Once again, AWS outperforms its competitors.
+AWS and GCP are mostly comparable.
+Note that this test deployed Azure Functions to Windows, which explains the difference with the per-language chart.

 Details per provider: [AWS Lambda](/serverless/coldstarts/aws/), [Azure Functions](/serverless/coldstarts/azure/), [Google Cloud Functions](/serverless/coldstarts/gcp/).